alebastrov/java-junit-5-expected-exception/readme.md

 ~~~

 @ExtendWith(LoggingExtension.class) enables that plugin and
-@Mitigate(Class[]) allows you to set up which Exceptions you're expecting to be thrown
+@HideExceptionLogging(Class[]) allows you to set up which Exceptions you're expecting to be thrown
 for the tested class.